 Cisco Catalyst 6500-E Switches

-The value-priced Catalyst 6503-E switch has a 4RU chassis, includes 3 slots, and offers as much as 180 Gbps of switching throughput per slot.
-The Catalyst 6503-E switch supports up to 97 10/100/1000 Ethernet connections, up to 99 Gigabit Ethernet fiber ports, up to 34 10GE ports, and 8 40GE ports.
+The entry-level Cisco Catalyst 6503-E has a 4 rack unit form factor, holds 3 slots, and offers 180 Gbps of switching throughput per slot.
+The Catalyst 6503-E switch supports 97 1-Gigabit Ethernet access ports, up to 99 Gigabit Ethernet fiber connections, up to 34 10GE ports, and up to 8 40-Gigabit Ethernet access ports.